-1. Introduction
+1 Introduction

-Exemplar-theoretic models are among the most successful in explaining human categorization (Nosofsky, 1986; Nosofsky & Zaki, 2002).
-There is also an increasing body of work applying exemplar-theoretic models to phonetic phenomena (e.g., Goldinger (1997), Johnson (1997)).
+Exemplar-theoretic models are among the most successful in explaining human categorization (Nosofsky, 1986; Nosofsky and Zaki, 2002).
+There is also an increasing body of work applying exemplartheoretic models to phonetic phenomena (Goldinger, 1997; Johnson, 1997).
 Recent research in speech perception has provided considerable evidence indicating that the perception process is partly facilitated by accessing previously stored exemplars rich in phonetic detail.
 That is, speakers accumulate exemplars over time and compare input stimuli against them.
 Exemplars are categorized into clouds of memory traces with similar traces lying close to each other while dissimilar traces are more distant.
+Exemplar theorists posit that language comprehension and production are achieved via operations on these stored traces.
+Thus, when a new exemplar is encountered it is classified on the basis of its similarity to previously stored exemplars.

-The appeal of exemplar models in phonetics is that they explain a number of phenomena that can pose problems for more abstractionist models.
-These phenomena include the detailed episodic memory of linguistic events that humans retain; the gradual change of categories in one speaker (as opposed to the speech community) in historical language change (Pierrehumbert, 2001); the plasticity of phonological categories (Norris, McQueen, & Cutler, 2003) and frequency effects in phonetics (Jurafsky, Bell, Gregory, & Raymond, 2001) and syntax (Bod, 2006; Bybee, 2006).
+The appeal of exemplar models is that they explain a number of phenomena that can pose problems for more abstractionist models.
+These phenomena include the detailed episodic memory of linguistic events that humans retain; the gradual change of categories in one speaker (as opposed to the speech community) in historical language change (Pierrehumbert, 2001); the plasticity of phonological categories (Norris et al., 2003) and frequency effects in phonetics (Jurafsky et al., 2001) and syntax (Bybee, 2006).

-Our main contribution in this paper is that we present a unified model that explains phonetic as well as syntactic phenomena.
+Our main contribution in this paper is that we present a unified exemplar model that explains phonetic as well as syntactic phenomena.
 The key innovation of the model is that it explicitly formalizes the relationship between exemplars on the constituent level and exemplars on what we call the unit level.
-Constituents are segments (e.g., consonants and vowels) in phonetics and words in syntax.
-Units are syllables in phonetics and phrases or sentences in syntax.
+Constituents are segments (e.g. consonants and vowels) in phonetics, and words in syntax.
+Units are syllables in phonetics, and phrases or sentences in syntax.
 Our simple hypothesis is that there is a competition between the submodel of the constituent level and the submodel of the unit level and that the unit submodel "wins" if the unit exemplar receives enough activation.
 A similar relationship between constituents and units holds in other models (e.g. Adaptive Resonance Theory (Grossberg, 2003)), but to our knowledge the model we present here is the first that explicitly models constituency in exemplar theory.